 To calculate net income, start with your gross income.
 This is the total money you’ve earned from working, investing and any other source of revenue before taxes.
 Next, start subtracting any deductions you might be eligible for.
 These can include interest paid on student loans and contributions to individual retirement accounts (IRAs) up to a certain point.
 You can also either subtract what the IRS calls a standard deduction or itemized deductions.

 However, you may only either take the standard deduction or itemize deductions.
 Most people take the former.
-Because the standard deduction got increased to such a high point, many more Americans are expected to take it for the 2018 tax year.
+Because the standard deduction got increased to such a high point after 2017, many more Americans were expected to take it for the 2019 tax year and beyond.

 Once you’ve subtracted all deductions from your gross income, you’re left with your taxable income.
 Depending on how much your taxable income is, you owe the federal government a marginal tax rate that can range anywhere from 10% to 37%.